differentprogramming/cx16-Embedded-solid/README.md

 7) Flow of control: Functions, if then elseif else end, while, do until, for, break/continue for loops, switch case.
 8) Things that are my indulgence.
 I call the boolean type "whether" and instead of "true" and "false" I have "yes" and "no".
 You're asked to use a comment so that whenever something is typed "whether" you state what the question being answered is.
-9) As I said when I talked about why I named the language "Solid", this language is designed for practial development not conceptual purity.
+9) As I said when I talked about why I named the language "Solid", this language is designed for practical development not conceptual purity.
 Classes are not objects.
 Numbers are not objects.
 Whether other types are objects depends on whether that simplifies the compiler, but you won't be given the option of adding methods to built in types.
 10) Once the language is done then I (we?
-Any help?) can work on a developement environment.
+Any help?) can work on a development environment.
 At least an editor.
 A debugger would be nice.
 And I'm curious if I can make a nice environment from it all.
 Maybe a text mode windowing system >.>  After all, I want the same for a PC version.

 What makes me think that a language this complex can be hosted on a 6502 based machine?
 Part of it is that the bytecodes the VM runs will be much much more compact than 6502 code and the vm will host the compiler.
 Part of it is that these machines will have up to 2 megabytes of ram.